-Members of the St Patrick’s school community are encouraged to live out the true mission of Jesus by recognising and acknowledging the sacredness and uniqueness of each individual.
+Members of the St John’s school community are encouraged to live out the true mission of Jesus by recognising and acknowledging the sacredness and uniqueness of each individual.

 The school motto recognises that each of us has been given gifts and we are called to share these gifts with others.
 By sharing our gifts we shine our light before all.

-Religious Education is an integral part of the curriculum at St Patrick’s.
-All children are expected to participate in the Religious Education Program and liturgical activities whilst attending St Patrick’s School.
+Religious Education is an integral part of the curriculum at St John’s.
+All children are expected to participate in the Religious Education Program and liturgical activities whilst attending St John’s School.

-St Patrick’s provides a comprehensive education comprising all Key Learning Areas (KLAs) as mandated by the NSW Educational Standards Authority.
+St John’s provides a comprehensive education comprising all Key Learning Areas (KLAs) as mandated by the NSW Educational Standards Authority.

-The following curriculum areas are taught at St Patrick’s:
+The following curriculum areas are taught at St John’s:

 - Science and Technology